jdwx/cli/README.md

 ## History

-This framework been in production for many years.
+This framework has been in production for many years.
 It was refactored out of a larger codebase and released as an open-source standalone module in 2024.

 There is a method called addCommand() that is present for historical reasons.
-It is used extensively in legacy code and is retained for compatibility.
-However, it absolutely **must not** be used in new code.
-Using this results in 10,000-line classes.
+It is used extensively in legacy code that implements commands as methods of the Interpreter class instead of separate classes, resulting in unmaintainable 10,000-line classes.
+It is retained for compatibility for now because refactoring those classes is exactly as quick and pleasant as you'd expect (i.e., not at all).
+It absolutely **must not** be used in new code.
 We look forward to removing it someday.
 When that day arrives, no advance warning will be given.